ebnz/lm-debugger/docs/new_intervention_method.md

 #### get_name
 By default, we use the name of this Subclass as the Name of this Intervention Method.
 By overriding this Method, a custom name can be set.

-Examples:
-* `EasyEditInterventionMethod`

 #### get_text_inputs
 Returns a dict of Text Inputs, which are used to define an Intervention.
 The defined Text Inputs show up in the UI.